dpaquette/BugTracker.NET/Blog 5 - Security.md

 ##Missing Function Level Access Control

-Ensuring that lower level users cannot visit pages that are restircted to higher level users is important.
+Ensuring that lower level users cannot visit pages that are restricted to higher level users is important.
 Attacks on your site may come from users who are valid.
 It is also possible that an external attacker may have an easier time exploiting user level accounts and then elevating their privileges.

 There are extensive checks in place inside BugTracker.NET to prevent these sorts of attacks.
 The difficulty again is that the checks for this are scattered all over the application.
 It is hard to know if every possible escalation is protected against.
 For the moment I'm comfortable leaving this alone.
 At some later point it may be worthwhile extracting the user level functionality to some common module.
 This may actually be an ideal place to leverage aspect oriented programming.